codefresh-io/argo-hub/workflows/github/versions/0.0.2/README.md

 ## Summary

-A set of templates to perform operations against github
+A set of templates to perform operations against GitHub such as reporting a commit status check, creating a pull request, and extracting webhook variables.

 ## Templates